hydpy-dev/Delft-FEWS-demos/Delft-FEWS_HydPy-Lahn/README.md

 * macro DemoLahnH bundles the work flows

 ## Run the provided HydPy model via Delft-FEWS
-* set current system time to match the time line of the sample time series (01/01/2008 - 31/12/2012)
+* set the `Current system time` in Delft-FEWS  to match the time line of the sample time series (01/01/2008 - 31/12/2012)
-* copy time series data from `ImportBackup` to `Import`
+* copy the time series data from `ImportBackup` to `Import`
 * execute the provided work flows: importTimeSeries, runUpdateLahnH and runForecastLahnH, don't forget to approve the forecast after running runUpdateLahnH and runForecastLahnH.
 * explore the data...